 Martha's Vineyard Camping - Although options are limited, camping is a possibility for those seeking an affordable overnight on Martha's Vineyard.

-Vacation Rentals by Owner - This rental listing site has dozens of current properties for rent on Martha's Vineyard, ranging from a three-bedroom rental farmhouse with views from several decks to a quaint cottage with access to private pond and ocean beaches.
+Vacation Rentals by Owner - This rental listing site has dozens of current properties for rent on Martha's Vineyard, ranging from a six-bedroom waterview home with a heated pool to a quaint two-bedroom cottage on a quiet lane in Edgartown.

 Martha's Vineyard Resort - This island resort offers so much for sports lovers!
 A private sundeck overlooks two championship clay tennis courts.
 Golf, fishing, sailing and hiking are all nearby, as are Martha's Vineyard's quaint shops, historic landmarks, art galleries, beaches and restaurants.